 Archive

-Displaying 402 digitized works
+Displaying 410 digitized works or clusters of works

 The English prosody;with rules deduced from the genius of our language, and the examples of the poets.